LAK-Hackathon/support/resources.md

 ## Code Tools

+[LakHak Test Data](https://github.com/jiscdev/lakhak) - an output from the 2017 Hackathon - this code generates test activity data relating to VLEs, used to create visualisations.

 ## Code Libraries

 [Highcharts](https://www.highcharts.com/docs/getting-started/installation) - an easy to use Javascript charting library - great for getting started with standard charts.